harvzor/iconator/README.md

 - Umbraco 7.4 or later (or use the umbraco7.0 branch)

+## Known bugs

+Umbraco uses icon classes of style "icon-{{class-name}}".
+If you name one of your icon classes the same as any of the icons in Umbraco, your icon will replace them.

 ## How to install

 You can watch a video which shows installation and setup: https://www.youtube.com/watch?v=5AIyf7w47K0